hasadna/open-bus-stride-api/README.md

 ### Link To The Client Repo
 - [client repo](https://github.com/hasadna/open-bus-map-search)

-## 🔄 Versioning & Client Generation
+## 🔄 Generation & Publish Client Api Package

 When changes are merged into the `main` branch, the commit message is scanned for versioning instructions.
 This controls automatic generation of a client API package in the [open-bus-api-client](https://github.com/hasadna/open-bus-api-client) repository.